 It is also recommended to avoid using drugs or alcohol because they are known to increase many depressive symptoms.

 TMS Therapy (Transcranial Magnetic Stimulation)

-TMS Therapy stands for Transcranial Magnetic Stimulation, which is a treatment approach that has shown to be effective for people who failed to find relief for depression symptoms when using traditional methods like antidepressant medications.
+TMS Therapy stands for Transcranial Magnetic Stimulation, which is a treatment approach that has shown to be effective for people who failed to find relief for major depressive disorder symptoms when using traditional methods like antidepressant medications.

 Dual Diagnosis Treatment

 Using drugs or alcohol to deal with depression is common for many people.
 If substance use helps reduce depressive symptoms, it is usually short-lived and will make the symptoms worse over time.

 In addition, becoming dependent on drugs or alcohol can lead to a co-occurring disorder of addiction and depression.

 Dual diagnosis treatment addresses both issues of depression and addiction at the same time for a successful recovery.